mayakraft/math-for-artists/03/index.md

 do other shapes tessellate 3d space? not regular

-### Construction. points in space
+### Construction

-imagine you are going to code one, or represent a polyhedron in some kind of medium.
+imagine you are going to represent a polyhedron in some kind of medium: code, folded paper, wooden polygons.

-definitions: vertices, edges, faces. the net: unfolded map of the faces of a solid.
+definitions: vertices, edges, faces

+the net: unfolded map of the faces of a solid

 can you describe the points in space?
-Can you imagine defining the points of the tetrahedron? from the perspective of the "Egyptian pyramid" it looks difficult, but if you turn it angled, the [points align with a cube](https://www.google.com/search?q=tetrahedron+in+a+cube&tbm=isch).
+Can you imagine calculating the points of the tetrahedron? from the perspective of the "Egyptian pyramid" it looks difficult, but if you turn it angled, the [points align with a cube](https://www.google.com/search?q=tetrahedron+in+a+cube&tbm=isch). (reference: the golden ratio and the icosahedron/dodecahedron vertices)

 other properties of platonic solides